/

 8. Seattle, Washington

 Seattle attracts tech-savvy and creative students with outstanding colleges and a thriving tech industry.
 Seattle is a hub for higher education and technology, with the University of Washington leading research.

 Many academic programs at Seattle University and Seattle Pacific University are excellent.
-Microsoft and Amazon dominate the city’s technology industry, offering students internship and job opportunities.
+Microsoft and Amazon dominate the city’s technology industry, offering students internships and job opportunities.

 Top UniversitiesAvailable CoursesAverage Monthly Expense